B. Joseph White: University of Michigan

-University of Illinois presidency
+University of Illinois

 White was named the sixteenth president of the University of Illinois in 2004, succeeding retiring president James J. Stukel.
 As president, White oversaw the three campuses in the University of Illinois system—Urbana-Champaign, Chicago, and Springfield.
 (In the University of Illinois system, each campus is headed by a chancellor.
 Each chancellor reports to the president.)

 White took office on January 31, 2005.
 He was inaugurated on September 22, 2005.
 In fiscal year 2010, the University of Illinois budget was $4.6 billion.
 In his inaugural address, White proposed a new "compact" among five parties - the state, tuition payers and their families, donors, faculty members with research grants and contracts, and university leaders – all doing their parts to provide the resources needed to ensure what he termed "excellence and access."
 In his first year, White initiated a strategic planning process for the university, its three campuses and their colleges and departments.
 On June 1, 2007, White announced the $2.25 billion Brilliant Futures fundraising campaign.
 By August 31, 2009, the campaign had achieved 76% of its goal with 72% of the campaign period elapsed.

 White championed the establishment of the University of Illinois Global Campus Partnership, an initiative to make University of Illinois programs and degrees available online to qualified students.
 Following an extensive shared governance process with faculty on the three campuses, Global Campus launched in January 2008 with a bachelor's degree-completion program for registered nurses and a master's degree and two graduate certificate programs in education with concentrations in e-learning, and 15 more degree and certificate programs in development.
-On White's recommendation to the Board of Trustees, the Global Campus Partnership was terminated in 2009 due to an inadequate number of programs and students.
-Responsibility for on-line education was assigned to the university's campuses and colleges.